It's been asked MANY times. Even the "newbies" here at Onset ask the question:

 “HOBO is not an acronym…at least it didn’t start out that way.
-The owners of our company had an affinity for all things train related, so many of our early products had railroad themes: StowAway, Greenline, BoxCar, HandCar, and HOBO!
-The hobos of old survived by traveling from place to place in boxcars so they could find odd jobs to do for folks across the country.
-They stayed hidden…in the background, but did the jobs they were asked to do, and did them well, as their lives depended on it!
+The owners of our company had an affinity for all things train related, so many of our early products had railroad themes: StowAway, Greenline, BoxCar, HandCar, and of course...HOBO.

 "Years later, we published a newsletter called Honest Observer.
 Someone came up with the idea: ‘Honest Observer By Onset’ as a HOBO acronym.
-Cute, but not the true origin.
+Although clever, it's not the true origin."

 "Today the HOBO name is to data loggers what Kleenex is to facial tissues.
 We’ve become an industry standard.
 The railroad themes are no longer in our product names…except HOBO, which will live on as long as we can help it!”